toystars/elasticsearch-sync/README.md

 ## What does it do?
 elasticsearch-sync package keeps your mongoDB collections and elastic search cluster in sync.
 It does so by tailing the mongo oplog and replicate whatever crud operation into elastic search cluster without any overhead.
-Please not that a replica set is needed for the package to tail mongoDB.
+Please note that a replica set is needed for the package to tail mongoDB.

 ## How to use